stepanataccolade/docsv2/sources/pipelines/resources.md

 - [dclCluster](#dclCluster): Docker Cloud cluster definition

 <br>
-# How do I delete a Resources?
+# How do I delete Resources?
 Deleting a resource is a 2 step process.
 Pipelines are all about dependencies and deployable units are flowing through these pipelines.
 Hard deleting resources from pipelines is a non reversible operation and you will lose all the version history